0xmuon/xtra/libfuzzer_libpng_launcher/README.md

 The only change this fuzzer has is an addition of TrimTime calcualtion.
 If you are looking for output after running for 120 sec look in out directory.

+look for src/lib.rs to know the fuzzer layout

 # Libfuzzer for libpng, with launcher

 This folder contains an example fuzzer for libpng, using LLMP for fast multi-process fuzzing and crash detection.